instride-ch/pimcore-data-definitions/README.md

 ImportDefinitions\Model\Interpreter\AbstractInterpreter::addInterpreter('YourInterpreter');
 ```

-if you have to add some data within the UI, you also need to create a Pimcore Admin JS File:
+If you have to add some data within the UI, you also need to create a Pimcore Admin JS File:

 ```
 pimcore.registerNS('pimcore.plugin.importdefinitions.interpreters.yourinterpreter');